asharma8602/InfoSec101/Assignments/Assignment_2/Insp3ct0r.md

 ## Walkthrough

-Starting from the clicking on the buttons on the webpage which didn't tell much about finding the flag.Next i inspected the sourse code of the website ,there i got the flag, which was hardcoded into three parts in the HTML CSS JS files.
+Starting from the clicking on the buttons on the webpage which didn't tell much about finding the flag.Next i inspected the source code of the website ,there i got the flag, which was hardcoded into three parts in the HTML CSS JS files.

 ## Flag